Tuesday, January 31, 2023

 "Teacher Tom, look at this!"

 The soundtrack of a play-based preschool is punctuated by expressions of these "eureka moments."
-Sometimes the children would run up to me in groups, grab my arms to pull me over to what they had collectively discovered or invented or understood, babbling their explanations and theories explaining with their hands and bodies as well as their words.
+Sometimes the children run up to me in groups, grab my arms to pull me over to what they have collectively discovered or invented or understood, babbling their explanations and theories explaining with their hands and bodies as well as their words.

 There is a myth embedded deeply in Western schooling that tells us that learning happens according to some sort of hierarchical progression, but that simply doesn't jibe with what we know about how humans, especially young humans, learn.
 If we are to really understand anything, we are best served by first experiencing it first-hand in a relaxed, exploratory, wholistic way, not as a series of discrete parts like the way we tend, for instance, to teach mathematics (first comes counting, then adding, then subtracting, then multiplying, etc.).
 When we break things apart like this, we remove the complex connectivity that stands at the center of life itself.
 We would never think to teach children about, say, soccer by first showing them a photograph of a ball.
 We all know, intuitively, that this removes the ball from the world of physics, sport, teamwork, and play, rendering it meaningless.
 No, first we play with the ball, according to our current abilities, in context.
 Only once the child has internalized this thing called a ball and its relationship to the rest of the world, can we expect a child to be inspired by soccer.
 The fact that we try to teach young children math through arithmetic and ciphering is why so few of us grow up to be inspired by math; indeed, a huge percentage of adults today report some level of math anxiety.